Product Data Modeling Guide

 - Category: A grouping of products.
 You can create categories to group product characteristics, marketing concerns or search concerns.

-To begin, let’s look at how the different elements of the commercetools data model interact.
-This isn’t the complete commercetools data model, only the objects that let us model product information.
+To begin, let’s look at how the different elements of the data model in commercetools Composable Commerce interact.
+This isn’t the complete data model, only the objects that let us model product information.

 At a high level, entities (objects or resources in the API) relate to each other using containment and assignment.
 Product Types contain Product Attribute Definitions.
 Attributes are passed on to Products and Product Variants.
 Products and all their Product Variants are assigned to Categories.

 A Product Type has zero or more Product Attribute Definitions.
-Products, Categories, and Product Types can exist in commercetools independent of each other, but Product Attributes are defined as part of a Product Type.
+Products, Categories, and Product Types can exist independent of each other, but Product Attributes are defined as part of a Product Type.

 An individual Product has exactly one Product Type.
 Multiple Products can use the same Product Type.